 2. Taste a glass of Port

 Admittedly, Port wine is not my favorite BUT you can’t come to Porto and not give the local wine a chance.
 A choice made based originally on name alone, I toured Taylor’s Port.
 The beautiful winery is a great place to try the local wine.
 The staff is incredibly knowledgable and it is far less touristy than many of the other wineries.
-A visit is definitely one of the best things to do in Porto.

 3. Eat local Portuguese food

-The local Portuguese food was definitely one of my favorite parts about visiting Porto!
+The local Portuguese food was definitely one of my favorite parts about visiting the city!
 Seriously, I’m getting hungry just thinking about it!
 Due to the city’s proximity to the sea, the cuisine is made up of a lot of seafood.
 Fresh, delicious, and cheap – sounds like the perfect combination to me!

-4. Visit the lighthouse in Foz
+4. Visit the lighthouse in Foz (top things to do in Porto)!

 My morning by the water in Foz was definitely a highlight of my recent trip!
 Foz is located just 15-20 minutes by bus from the city center and is a must on any Porto travel itinerary!
 The quaint town is located on the water, with a long stretch of beach and the cutest red lighthouse!